 - The Australian Turf Club (ATC), the owner of the Rosehill Gardens Racecourse, has been and will continue to be consulted by GLC and Sydney Metro about noise and vibration. - The ATC is mainly concerned about activities in the Clyde Dive site which is adjacent to the western side of the racecourse.
 With respect to noise and vibration, their concern is for the welfare of the horses.
 The ATC prefers works to be conducted when there are fewer horses around and not during trackwork.
 ATC has expressed to Sydney Metro that the noisiest and most impactful works should be scheduled between 9am and 2pm, if possible.
 Impactful works before 9am is not preferred because of trackwork.
 In addition, the ATC prefers more impactful works to be conducted on Mondays and Tuesdays and less works later in the week.
-The ATC has also indicated that it is more concerned about work at the southern end of the Clyde Dive site because of its proximity to stables, than it is about works at the northern end. - It is noted that businesses in Clyde, Rosehill and surrounds are mostly industrial or commercial and adjacent to busy roads, with a significant level of background noise.
+The ATC has also indicated that it is more concerned about work at the southern end of the Clyde Dive site because of its proximity to stables, than it is about works at the northern end.

+- It is noted that businesses in Clyde, Rosehill and surrounds are mostly industrial or commercial and adjacent to busy roads, with a significant level of background noise.
 To date, only one business has raised concerns about construction noise.
-GLC will continue to regularly engage directly with the business to discuss construction impacts and mitigation measures. - Through consultation, GLC identified most sensitive times for Thrive Child Care and agreed to stop work between 12pm and 2pm to provide respite (for geotechnical works). - Sydney Metro, GLC and ATC meet regularly to discuss up coming works, predicted impacts and mitigation measures.
-ATC is sharing a schedule of events with GLC such as race weekends which GLC endeavour to work around in order to minimise impacts.
+GLC will continue to regularly engage directly with the business to discuss construction impacts and mitigation measures. - Through consultation, GLC identified most sensitive times for Thrive Child Care and agreed to stop work between 12pm and 2pm to provide respite (for geotechnical works). - Sydney Metro, GLC and ATC meet regularly to discuss upcoming works, predicted impacts and mitigation measures.
+ATC is sharing a schedule of events with GLC such as race weekends which GLC endeavour to work around to minimise impacts. - No additional specific mitigation measures have been identified to date.
+Community engagement will continue, and any specific mitigation measures identified will be implemented.